 The brand transformation results reside in the accessibility and engagement, with downloads exceeding all expectations.
 The success of the brand positioning opened the app up to new markets – taking EXi wider than the UK.

-It made it available for corporate wellness, and attracted members of the public who weren’t suffering from the chronic illnesses (which the app was originally designed for) but also those that wanted to improve their general health to be as strong and fit as possible in the wake of Covid-19.
+It made it available for corporate wellness, and attracted members of the public who weren’t suffering from the chronic illnesses (which the app was originally designed for) but also those that wanted to improve their general health to be as strong and fit as possible.

 Carron Manning, Co-founder and CEO, EXi